 A levy does not relate to a specific good or service.
-It is usually charged to a particular group to help fund a particular government objective or function.
+It is usually charged to a particular group (often referred to informally as a "club") to help fund a particular government objective or function.
 Accident Compensation Corporation levies, for example, are factored into the costs of petrol and vehicle licensing to help cover the cost involved in treating people who are injured in motor vehicle accidents.
 The person paying might never benefit personally from the government service, but it is desirable that they contribute to the cost.